Christina's Cucina

 As a Scottish Grocer affiliate and Amazon Associate I earn from qualifying purchases.

 But did you know that the same applies to recipes?
 When you find Scottish recipes online, many of them are from people who haven’t even stepped foot in Scotland.
 The information given along with the recipes is often incorrect, as well.
-This makes me very sad, because I want you to be well-informed.
+This makes me very sad, because I want you to be well-informed, even when it comes to Scottish desserts.

 christina conte in Scotland